-These systems do fundamentally change search.
-We've moved from:
+These systems do fundamentally change search and continue the evolution of it from:

-Keywords $\rightarrow$ intent clusters Pages $\rightarrow$ paragraphs Rankings $\rightarrow$ reasoned inclusion CTR + Clicks $\rightarrow$ citation and influence
+Keywords \rightarrow intent clusters Ranking pages and paragraphs \rightarrow Synthesised paragraphs and answers Rankings \rightarrow reasoned inclusion CTR + Clicks \rightarrow citation and influence

 This isn't just a shift in layout, or an additional feature - it's a shift in logic.
 If you want visibility in the new landscape, your content has to work for machines that synthesise, not just index.
 And you're competing not just for attention, but for relevance in a 'reasoning chain'.